Bedrock-OSS/bedrock-wiki/docs/meta/scripting-editor-qna.md

 Of course, discoveries during implementation sometimes raises further questions and concerns, causing us to further alter the design.

-The jist for methods vs properties is "is it simple (not complex to calculate/set)?
+The gist for methods vs properties is "is it simple (not complex to calculate/set)?
 Make it a property, else make it a method"

 -   **Q**: What qualities do you aim for when making the API?
 -   **A**: There are a bunch of things really, but I think it can be distilled to a few major points: